 - 2 scallions, thinly sliced on a sharp bias

 - 3 medium cloves garlic

 - 2 teaspoons Thai red pepper flakes (more or less to taste, see note)

-- 1 small green thai chili or 1/2 small Serrano chili, finely chopped
+- 1 small green Thai chile or 1/2 small Serrano chile, finely chopped

 - 1 tablespoon brown sugar (more or less to taste)

 - 1 tablespoon Asian fish sauce (more or less to taste)